eu-cdse/documentation/APIs/STAC.md

 ## STAC Collections Search

-STAC Collections endpoint enables users to get information about collections avaiable in Copernicus Data Space Ecosystem Catalog.
+STAC Collections endpoint enables users to get information about collections available in Copernicus Data Space Ecosystem Catalog.

 To access the information about all STAC API Collections: